Loading...

 That's a difference of roughly $700 per month — over $8,400 per year.
 For budget-conscious expats or retirees living on a fixed pension, Spain offers substantially more purchasing power.
 However, United Kingdom may offset the higher costs with advantages in other areas like healthcare or infrastructure.

-United Kingdom scores 75/100 on safety (safe), while Spain scores 77/100 (safe).
-Both countries score nearly identically on safety.
+United Kingdom scores 71/100 on safety (safe), while Spain scores 74/100 (safe).
+Spain has a slight edge over United Kingdom in safety.

 Both countries offer comparable safety for expats.
 As with any relocation, safety varies by city and neighborhood, so research specific areas within each country for the most accurate picture.

 Healthcare quality is a critical factor for anyone relocating long-term.
-United Kingdom has a healthcare index of 82/100 (strong), compared to Spain's 84/100 (strong).
-Both countries score nearly identically on healthcare.
+United Kingdom has a healthcare index of 90/100 (excellent), compared to Spain's 97/100 (excellent).
+Spain has a slight edge over United Kingdom in healthcare.

 United Kingdom: The NHS is entirely free at the point of use for residents via a mandatory immigration health surcharge.
 However, catastrophic wait lists for specialists are driving immense growth in private employer-based gap insurance.
 Spain: A highly robust, decentralized public model (SNS) managed by autonomous communities.
 Immigrants on non-lucrative visas must initially hold comprehensive private coverage, which is very affordable.

 Infrastructure also plays a role in daily quality of life.
-United Kingdom (86/100, world-class) leads Spain (82/100, world-class) in this category, which covers internet speed, public transit, and digital readiness.
+United Kingdom (95/100, world-class) leads Spain (90/100, world-class) in this category, which reflects internet penetration and fixed-broadband access (digital infrastructure).

 Climate can make or break a relocation decision.
 United Kingdom scores 58/100 (moderate) while Spain scores 80/100 (highly favorable).